AbdallahNaser/E-Commerce-Basics/README.md

-# React E-Commerce App

-This project is a basic e-commerce React application designed to demonstrate the use of routing, Bootstrap integration, and reusable components.
-It features a responsive design, navigation, a product list, and detailed product pages, making it a great foundational project for React developers.

----

----

-## Introduction

 The **React E-Commerce App** is a simple and elegant project built with React.
 It uses Bootstrap for styling and `react-router-dom` for navigation between pages.
 The application demonstrates the use of routes, reusable components, and responsive UI design, making it ideal for practicing modern React development concepts.